HCL-Hbot/ros_social_robot_prototype/README.md

 ## ROS 2 Jazzy jalisco
 ROS2 jazzy jalisco is needed for the ros nodes and to install the correct version of micro-ros.
 Installation guide: [ROS Jazzy Installation Guide](https://docs.ros.org/en/jazzy/Installation/Ubuntu-Install-Debs.html)

-After the installation DO NOT FORGET to source the ros installation to bashrc, this way the command line tools of ros2 are alway aviable in a (new) terminal shell.
+After the installation DO NOT FORGET to source the ros installation to bashrc, this way the command line tools of ros2 are alway available in a (new) terminal shell.

 ```bash
 echo "source /opt/ros/jazzy/setup.bash" >> ~/.bashrc